 Because the truth is, we were created to worship.
-And the truth also is, we will give our allegiance to only one Master.
+And the truth also is, we will worship something and give our allegiance to that one master.

 No servant can serve two masters; for either he will hate the one and love the other, or else he will be devoted to one and despise the other.
 You cannot serve God and wealth,” (Luke 16:13).

 He does not calls us to serve Him because He needs anything.
 Everything in the world belongs to God; He is not in need of anything.
 His wealth supersedes anything we can imagine.